Logo

 Jayne Mansfield next played a dramatic role in The Wayward Bus, an adaptation of John Steinbeck's novel of the same name.

-The film enjoyed moderate box-office success, and Jayne Mansfield won a Golden Globe in 1957 for New Star of the Year, beating Carroll Baker and Natalie Wood for her performance as a "wistful derelict".
+The film enjoyed moderate box-office success, and Jayne Mansfield won a Golden Globe in 1957 for New Star of the Year, beating Carroll Baker and Natalie Wood with her performance as a "wistful derelict".

 Jayne Mansfield attended the premiere of the film in London, and met Queen Elizabeth II.